BIENVENUE A BROMET!

 All pupils in KS1 learn French for 25 minutes per week whilst pupils in KS2 have 55 minutes of weekly language learning.
 These are dedicated language lessons with a specialist teacher.
 Lessons are taught in the target language which showcases the language in a real life situation as a tool for communication being used for real purpose in a daily classroom routine and it gives our pupils the chance to pick up incidental language in addition to the vocabulary and structures being studied.

 Homework is set once a term.
 This is in the form of a topic booklet which serves a variety of purposes: they are a useful link with home, informing you of what your child is doing in school, they also provide a “dictionary” of the vocabulary and grammar taught in that topic, they reinforce the work being done in the classroom and give pupils the opportunity to work independently.
 Booklets are given out halfway through the topic at half term.
 They are a fun way to revise the work that has been covered and show the children how much they have learnt.
 They also provide pupils with an occasion to evaluate their own progress through self-assessment grids.
 It is made clear to pupils that they can choose which activities they complete and great care is taken to ensure that tasks are differentiated and that there is “something for everyone”, including tasks which move pupils beyond what they have learnt in the classroom therefore stretching the more able.
 The booklets also give an indication of language assessment levels.

-Further to the above, Bromet was recently awarded the Primary Languages Quality Award at gold level, one of only a small number of schools to achieve this.
+Further to the above, Bromet was also awarded the Primary Languages Quality Award at gold level, one of only a small number of schools to achieve this.
 The award was given in recognition of our commitment to language learning and the “substantial progress” being made by our children in both French and Spanish.
 In particular, we were commended for our “exciting commitment to the use of the target language”, the “impressive quality of (our) international work” and “the obvious enthusiasm and excitement of (our) pupils for the subject”.